evelyn518/VJ---Adaboost-Face-Detection_ECEN649/README.md

         # the integral image of test_examples
         self.test_ii=[]
 ```
-Fast calculate haar-like features by integral image
+Fast calculate haar-like features by integral image.
+Initialize the integral image as zeros with the same size of original image and then iterate.
 ```
     def integral_image(self,im):
-        '''
-        :param im:
-        :return:intergral image of im
-        '''
-        # initialize the integral image as zeros
-        #with the same size of original image
         ii=np.zeros((im.shape[0],im.shape[1]),dtype=np.int32)
-        #iterating
         for x in range(im.shape[0]):
             #initialize  the cumulative row sum as zero
             sum_r=0